autogluon/autogluon/docs/tutorials/timeseries/forecasting-model-zoo.rst

 This page contains the list of time series forecasting models available in AutoGluon.
-The available hyperparameters for each model are listed under **Other parameters**.
+The available hyperparameters for each model are listed under **Other Parameters**.

 This list is useful if you want to override the default hyperparameters (:ref:`sec_forecasting_indepth_manual_config`) or define custom hyperparameter search spaces (:ref:`sec_forecasting_indepth_hpo`), as described in the In-depth Tutorial.